 By applying for the role, you will be affirming that you are not disqualified by law from acting as a trustee.
 Trustees are appointed for a term of 3 years and are then eligible for re-appointment.

 In addition to Trustees’ legal duties, we ask all Trustees to:

-The board meets virtually for half day Board meetings every other month with at least one face to face meeting per year.
+The board meets virtually for half-day Board meetings quarterly with at least one face to face meeting per year.
 There is some sub-committee work which takes place mainly on the alternating month.
-The aim is to move to quarterly Board meetings by September 2021.

 Our Commitment to Diversity and Inclusion